 Mazzola served as the music and artistic director of Cantiere Internazionale d’Arte di Montepulciano, a music and arts festival held in the sun-bathed hills of Tuscany, for five years.
 “After my contract expired, I began conducting more outside of Italy.
 I still have a country house in Montepulciano, so when I returned in 2008, I met with the Wine Consortium of Vino Nobile di Montepulciano.
 They said, ‘We know that you’re abroad a lot, and we think you’d be the perfect ambassador for Vino Nobile di Montepulciano.’”
 As a wine ambassador, Mazzola enjoys sharing the tastes of his native Italy with not only opera singers but also athletes and other dignitaries, from Tokyo to Chicago.

-Mazzola believes that wine and opera, two of Italy’s most beloved exports, pair together in perfect harmony.
+Mazzola believes that classical music and wine, two of Italy’s most beloved exports, pair together in perfect harmony.
 “What we are doing in opera is giving you a few hours of living in another world, thinking in a different way, and accepting new ideas through music.
 I think wine works in the same way.
 Wine is also an art: the growing, the blending, the tasting.”
 According to the maestro, the connection between wine and music is the “enrichment of the spirit.
 Wine—in moderation—and music can be an island of peace.”

 Music: “Fin ch’han dal vino” from Mozart’s Don Giovanni

 Vino Nobile di Montepulciano is made only from Sangiovese grapes, or what we call Sangiovese in purezza (100% Sangiovese).
 This wine is actually very good for our pockets.
 Here in the USA, I’ve seen the wine in stores for about $25 to $30.
 For a high-quality wine that in many cases is as good as a Brunello di Montalcino [about twice the price!], this is a great choice.